 Executive Assistant to the Senior Rabbi

-Leea Clark is one of our newest staff members who started working at B’nai Jehudah September 2021.
 Leea is the Executive Assistant to the Senior Rabbi, maintaining Rabbi Kramer’s calendar, meetings, and events.
 She has worked nearly her entire career in Financial Services and was ready to move on to something new.
-Leea is looking forward to learning about the Jewish religion and meeting and getting to know our wonderful Congregants.
-Please stop by her office anytime to introduce yourself, or to just say “hello”.
+Leea enjoys learning about the Jewish religion and meeting and getting to know our wonderful Congregants.
+Please stop by her office anytime to introduce yourself, or to just say “hello.”

 Amy is often the first person you encounter at B’nai Jehudah, either in person or on the phone!
 Amy provides a great deal of administrative support to the entire staff.
 Most mailings you receive were very likely handled with care by Amy.
 Be sure to introduce yourself at the reception desk when you stop by the building!